SWIFTSIM/HBT-HERONS/docs/outputs/merger_trees.md

 The catalogues also provide sufficient infomation to identify which subhaloes merged together, helping to establish links between different evolutionary branches through so-called secondary progenitors.
 Obtaining the secondary progenitors of a given subhalo is more involved that following its main branch.
 One complication is that subhaloes disappear from the HBT-HERONS catalogues in two different ways:

 * [Subhalo disruption](#subhalo-disruption) as a consequence of subhaloes no longer being self-bound.
-* [Subhalo sinking](#subhalo-sinking) when the subhalo is still self-bound but its core coalesces in phase-space with the core of another subhalo.
+* [Subhalo sinking](#subhalo-sinking) when the subhalo is still self-bound but its core coalesces in phase-space with that of another subhalo.

 HBT-HERONS provides different information depending on which of the two processes led to the removal of a subhalo from the simulation.
 Commonly used merger trees do not provide this two-category classification, as following the entire process of subhalo sinking is difficult and is inadecuately followed in traditional subhalo finders.

 ### Subhalo disruption